wanghaisheng/Kickster-store/README.md

 - **Role-Based Access**: Admin panel is protected and accessible only to logged-in admin accounts.

 ### 🚪 Protected Routes
-- Role-based routing ensures that users can only access content relevant to their role (e.g., 🛍️ cart and 💖 wishlist for users, admin 🖥️ dashboard for admins).
+- Role-based routing ensures that users can only access content relevant to their role (e.g., 🛍️ cart and 💖 wishlist for users, admin panel, and 🖥️ dashboard for admins).
-- Unauthorized attempts to access restricted paths are blocked 🚫.
+- Unauthorized attempts to access restricted paths with redirect to the login page 🚫.

 ### 💳 Payment Gateway
 - **Razorpay Integration**: Users can proceed with payments seamlessly after finalizing their cart items 🛒.